Since 2007, FDA has received reports of illnesses in pets associated with the consumption of jerky pet treats.

 - Pathogenic bacteria: Salmonella, B. cereus, S. aureus, C. perfringens; and their enterotoxins: Shigatoxin and S. aureus enterotoxins

 - Metals or Elements (such as arsenic, cadmium and lead, etc.)

-- Markers of irradiation level (such as acyclobutanones).
+- Markers of food irradiation (such as 2-alkylcyclobutanones)

-- Antibiotics (including both approved and unapproved sulfanomides and tetracyclines)
+- Antibiotics (including both approved and unapproved sulfanomides, quinolones, and tetracyclines)

 - Mold and mycotoxins (toxins from mold)

 - Nephrotoxins (such as aristolochic acid, maleic acid, paraquat, ethylene glycol, diethylene glycol, toxic hydrocarbons, melamine, and related triazines)

 - Other chemicals and poisonous compounds